British Worker: Editorial policy

-The Committee’s three publication objectives emanate in each edition of the newspaper.
-To maintain the morale of the strikers, articles exude optimism and confidence, commending the worker’s "wonderful response", encouraging "All’s Well".
-The paper persistently attempts to ensure calm and order among the strikers by offering guidelines to occupy oneself, perhaps through "Do’s for Difficult Days" or through "Sports for the Masses".
+The committee's three publication objectives emanate in each edition of the newspaper.
+To maintain the morale of the strikers, articles exude optimism and confidence, commending the worker's "wonderful response", encouraging "All's Well".
+The paper persistently attempts to ensure calm and order among the strikers by offering guidelines to occupy oneself, perhaps through "Do's for Difficult Days" or through "Sports for the Masses".
 It further ensured that government claims of illegality and revolution were rebuffed by repeating messages and countering claims.
 These objectives were to be the only focus of the newspaper.
 The Publicity Committee refused the inclusion of general news as they did not want anything to detract from the defence of the strike.
 However, a small weather summary was inserted on the front page in the third issue.

 Competition with British Gazette

 The general strike had forced the closure of most printing presses, allowing the British Worker and the British Gazette to engage the country's readership with little competition.
 The production of a government and TUC newspaper revealed how the situation had polarised, representing the strike division, with both attempting to appeal to the public through propagandist methods.

 The Gazette attacked the TUC leaders for an "Assault on Rights of the Nation" and the thread of possible revolutionary panic radiated in articles, detailing ominous predictions of ruin:

-"rumours would poison the air, raise panics and disorders, inflame fears and passions together, and carry us all to depths which no sane man of any party or class would care even to contemplate."

 Such inflammatory accusations are widely discredited as great falsifications and provocations.
 However this stance changed during the course of the strike so that towards the end of the stoppage, the Gazette ceased proclamations of democracy in danger.

 The Worker was less inclined to prevarication, and possibly had the better of the polemical arguments as it successfully rejected government accusations by giving more reassurance to its readers.
 Every edition carried a boxed, bold message to deliberately counter government claims:

-The General Council does NOT challenge the Constitution.

-It is not seeking to substitute unconstitutional government.

-Nor is it desirous of undermining our Parliamentary institutions.

-The sole aim of the Council is to secure the miners a decent standard of life.

-The Council is engaged in an Industrial dispute.